Wolves center Karl-Anthony Towns entering season with 'massive' chip on his shoulder

 When asked Wednesday how big of a chip he had on his shoulder, Towns replied: "Massive."

 "This is a big season for me," Towns said.
 "I've just got to go out there and get it done.
 I'm prepared to give everything I have.
 I plan to do that.
 I'm more than prepared.
 And to top it off … I'm ready.
 I'm mentally ready for this season.
-So it's much different than how I felt coming in next last."
+So it's much different than how I felt coming in last [season]."

 Towns feels this way despite the upheaval the organization has experienced recently with the firing of President Gersson Rosas.
 An exasperated Towns laid out the tribulations he has dealt with when it comes to multiple coaching staffs and front offices during his six-plus seasons at media day.
 Not to mention all Towns has dealt with in his personal life with the death of his mother and other family members from COVID-19.